Metz: Graoully dragon as symbol of the city

 The Graoully is depicted as a fearsome dragon, vanquished by the sacred powers of Saint Clement of Metz, the first Bishop of the city.
 The Graoully quickly became a symbol of Metz and can be seen in numerous insignia of the city, from the 10th century on.
 Writers from Metz tend to present the legend as an allegory of Christianity's victory over paganism, represented by the harmful dragon.

 Cuisine

-Local specialties include quiche, potée, Lorraine pâté and also suckling pig.
+Local specialties include quiche, potée Lorraine, pâté lorrain and also suckling pig.
 Various dishes such as jam, tart, charcuterie and fruit brandy are made from the Mirabelle and Damsons.
 Metz is the home of some pastries, such as Metz cheese pie and Metz Balls (boulet de Metz), a ganache-stuffed biscuit coated with marzipan, caramel and dark chocolate.
 Local beverages include Moselle wine and Amos beer.
 The Covered Market of Metz is one of the oldest and most grandiose in France and is home to traditional local food producers and retailers.
 It was originally built as the bishop's palace but the French Revolution broke out before the Bishop of Metz could move in and the citizens decided to turn it into a food market.
 The adjacent Chamber's Square (Place de la Chambre) is surrounded by numerous restaurants serving local food.